What onstage improvisation can teach us about developing an agile mindset.

 He decided that, if he couldn’t be with his US colleague in person, he would at least operate on the same time zone.
 It would mean starting and ending his working day much later than usual, but it would at least remove a key barrier to being involved.

-As well as being able to join the key meetings, he also thought of buddying up with a US colleague he knew well, who would be able to represent his views more informally.
+As well as being able to join the important meetings, he also thought of buddying up with a US colleague he knew well and who would be able to represent his views more informally.

-Mateo approached his boss with his idea, persuading him that having him represent the expertise and interests of the UK operation was important to how well the initiative could be implemented.
+Mateo approached his boss, persuading her that enabling him to represent the expertise and interests of the UK operation would be important to how well the initiative could be implemented.
 It was also a way to keep communication channels open at a difficult time for everyone.

-As a result, his boss was happy to advocate on his behalf, and Matteo put his plan into action.
-He successfully completed his two weeks on Eastern Standard Time, and was able to make a difference in a different way.
+As a result, his boss was happy to advocate on his behalf, and Mateo put his plan into action.
+He successfully completed his two weeks on Eastern Standard Time, and was able to make a difference in a novel way.

 The COVID-19 pandemic was a spectacular example of uncertainty and unpredictability.
-Matteo demonstrated how agile he could be by analysing how it had affected his plans and being flexible – and creative – about coming up with a workable solution that was good for him, but also his organisation.
+Mateo demonstrated how agile he could be by analysing how it had affected his plans and being flexible – and creative – about coming up with a workable solution that was good for him, but also for his organisation.